-This helpful guide includes the following information:
+This article includes the following:

 - Driving in the United Arab Emirates

 - Car registration and maintenance

 - Traffic information in the UAE